Central team visits flood-affected areas in Punjab | Headlines

 - India

-A seven-member inter-ministerial central team on Tuesday visited flood-affected areas of Mohali and Patiala districts of Punjab to assess the damage caused by it, officials said.
+A seven-member inter-ministerial team of the Union government visited flood-affected areas in Mohali, Patiala and Sangrur districts of Punjab on Tuesday to assess the damage there, officials said.

-The team led by Ravinesh Kumar, financial advisor, National Disaster Management Agency (NDMA) visited several flood-hit areas.

-Several parts of Punjab were affected by the heavy downpur in the state between July 9 and July 11, flooding vast expanse of agricultural fields and other areas, besides paralysing normal life.
+Several parts of Punjab were affected by the downpour between July 9 and 11, flooding vast areas, including agricultural land, and paralysing normal life.

-The central team took the details about the damage from local officials.
-Flood-affected farmers also gave details about their crop damage and demanded compensation for it.
+The central team took details about the damage from local officials as well as from farmers who demanded compensation for crop loss.

-Krishna Kumar, principal secretary, Punjab water resources department, spoke about the widespread damage caused by the floods in the state and also apprised the team about the relief work carried out by the state government.
+Krishan Kumar, the principal secretary of the Punjab water resources department, spoke about the widespread damage caused by the floods and also apprised the team about the relief work carried out by the state government.

-During an interaction with the central team, Mohali Deputy Commissioner (DC) Aashika Jain gave detailed information about the damage caused by Ghaggar river in the district.
+During an interaction with the team, Mohali Deputy Commissioner Aashika Jain gave detailed information about the damage caused by the Ghaggar river in the district.

-The DC said due to several breaches in embankments along the Ghaggar river, several feet of thick layer of silt has been deposited in hundreds of acres of fields.
-In many places, fields and soil have been washed away due to a change in the course of the river, turning them into ditches which will require labour and finance to make them cultivable again, the DC said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)